Home | The Boat | First Mate | Admiral | Guestbook

 Date: 19 August 2014.
 Apple versus Microsoft.

-Side Note: Last year I posted a brief piece on computers [Computer Short-cuts] that might be of use to the novice.
+Side Note: Last year I posted a brief piece on computers titled

 Recently an associate wrote saying "My wife and I would like advice on whether to get a Mac or a PC (laptop) for use on a long range trawler.
 The motherboard on my wife's HP laptop died and she needs a new machine."
-As over the years I've had more than one computer go belly-up, I offered Jonathan the following advice:
+As over the years I have had more than one computer go belly-up, I offered Jonathan the following advice:

 This is my Sata, attached to my netbook via a USB to mini-USB cord.